Campus Preacher Bingo

 Planning for this event should take less than a week.
 However there may be more planning involved if you want a custom bingo matrix for a specific preacher.
 Additionally, if you need to reserve space on campus for this activity, consider how long that will take.
 Some campus preachers keep a schedule online so you can know when to expect them.

-There needs to be an announcer heading the event.
-This person needs to know all the random phrases that are available to be marked off on the bingo card.
+If you're going for a big event, have an announcer.
+This person should know all the random phrases that are available to be marked off on the bingo card.
 They need to be able to pay attention to everything that is said and be audible in an open public space.
+Alternatively, you can simply hand out bingo cards to the crowd with some instructions on the cards.

 It is recommended that each group develop their own rules, since the phrase may never actually be randomly said by the preacher, you might want to allow specific questions or other types of provocations to be used in order to get certain words.
 Let your members know ahead of time what is allowed and what is not.